JuliaAI/MLJ.jl/README.md

 We are looking for collaborators @ the Alan Turing Institute!
  * Finalising API design and user interaction patterns!
  * Backend improvement!
 (Scheduling, Dagger, JuliaDB, Queryverse)
-   * Store learner meta info in METADATA.JL fashion  (ideally open.ml compatable)
+   * Store learner meta info in METADATA.JL fashion (ideally open.ml compatible)
  * Feature Improvement
    * Bootstrapping from Sklearn and mlr by wrapping with task info
    * Pipelining an composition meta-interface